Generic selectors

 Photo: Christian Charisius/dpa/Icon Sport

-What has happened to Ukraine football league?
+What has happened to the Ukrainian football league?

 A condensed and much-changed Ukrainian league has since returned, centred on Kyiv, but the uncertainty lingers.

-Former Croatia international and current director Darijo Srna, a club legend, stated of their present plight amid the conflict, “they attack our country, our land.”
+Former Croatia international and current director Darijo Srna, a club legend, stated of their present plight amid the conflict, “They attack our country, our land.”

 Srna is a former Shakhtar captain whose shirt number 33 was retired by the club.